 You may also want to contact the Multi-State Information Sharing and Analysis Center (MS-ISAC) in order to address an immediate threat and prevent further compromise.
 MS-ISAC “is the focal point for cyber threat prevention, protection, response and recovery for the nation’s state, local, tribal, and territorial (SLTT) governments.
 The MS-ISAC 24×7 cyber security operations center provides real-time network monitoring, early cyber threat warnings and advisories, vulnerability identification and mitigation and incident response.”

-If a private citizen or company reports a cyber attack or cyber crime
+If a company or private citizen reports a cyber attack or cyber crime

 Individuals, on the other hand, that have experienced some form of cyber crime should first report the incident to the Internet Crime Complaint Center (IC3), a partnership between the FBI and the National White Collar Crime Center.
 The IC3 accepts complaints regarding any “illegal activity involving one or more components of the Internet, such as websites, chat rooms, and/or email.”
 The following are examples of illegal activity reports they accept: advance-fee schemes, non-delivery of goods or services, computer hacking, employment/business opportunity schemes, email phishing scams, and unauthorized wire transfers.